tbanel/uniline/docs/index.md

 Beware that Emacs tries to compensate for missing UNICODE support by the current font.
 Emacs substitutes one font for another, character per character.
 The user may not notice until the drawings done under Emacs are displayed on another text editor or on the Web.
+Of course, using the suggested fonts and the UNICODEs drawn by `Uniline` keeps you away from those glitches.

 To know which font Emacs has chosen for a given character, type: